-In line with University of Waterloo policy, all Brubacher House visitors will be required to:
+All Brubacher House visitors will be required to:

-- Wear a mask for the duration of the tour
+- Wear a mask while indoors

 - Avoid touching museum furnishings and artifacts

-We will send you details on these procedures when you contact us to book your tour or event.
 Please note that Brubacher House may limit site access and tour length in order to enable physical distancing.
 Our protocols may also change as the COVID-19 situation and University of Waterloo policy evolve.
 Click here for up-to-date information on COVID-19 at the University of Waterloo.

 - Become acquainted with the Pennsylvania German heritage of Waterloo County

 - Learn firsthand from knowledgeable tour guides about the life of a Pennsylvania German Mennonite family during the mid-nineteenth century

 - See an authentic depiction of a Pennsylvania German farm home in Waterloo County during the 1850-90 period

 - Watch a video depicting the history of Mennonites in Waterloo County

 For a taste of what you will experience during your visit to Brubacher House, check out this YouTube video from Digital Doors Open Waterloo Region 2020.